Frequently Asked Questions

-Surety bonds assure that you or your company will perform in accordance with the terms of a business license, permit, contract, financial obligation (such as sales tax), or court order.
-Those terms and guarantees are uniquely outline in different surety bond forms.
-Surety bonds are required by individuals, companies and courts, as well as city, county, state and federal governmental agencies.
+They assure that you or your company will perform following the terms of a business license, permit, contract, financial obligation (such as sales tax), or court order.
+Those terms and guarantees are uniquely outlined in different surety forms.
+Bonds are required by individuals, companies, and courts, as well as city, county, state and federal governmental agencies.

-The purpose of a surety bond is to protect public and private interests against financial loss.
+The purpose of a surety is to protect public and private interests against financial loss.

 SEVEN FAMILIES OF SURETY BONDS: